Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations

 \item $M_{\rm LS}\equiv k_2 \mtov$, \textit{long-lived/short-lived remnant}: If $M_{\rm VL}< \mtot \leq M_{\rm LS}$, the system collapses on the viscous timescale that lasts for hundreds of ms. This timescale is governed by angular momentum transport processes \citep{2013PhRvD..88d4026H,2014ApJ...790...19K} or neutrino \citep{2011PhRvL.107e1102S}, and is characteristic of sGRBs.

 \item $M_{\rm PC}\equiv k_3 M_{\rm TOV}$, \textit{short-lived remnant/prompt collapse}: If $M_{\rm LS}< \mtot \leq M_{\rm PC}$, the system collapses on the GW timescale of $ \sim 10\,{\rm ms} $, too brief for a sGRB, yet long enough to enrich the accretion disk with sufficient mass for the newborn BH to produce a standard lGRB.
 If $\mtot>M_{\rm PC}$, the system collapses dynamically into a BH within several ms after the merger, in which case the disk mass is determined by the binary mass ratio. \end{itemize} It follows from the above definitions that $k_3>k_2>k_1>1$.
-We then infer $(k_1,k_2,k_3,M_{\rm TOV})$ by comparing GW and GRB observations.
+We then infer $(k_1,k_2,k_3,M_{\rm TOV})$ by comparing GW and GRB observations {as described below.}

-We use the LVK's GWTC-3 catalog~\cite{KAGRA:2021duu} and the observation of NSBH, GW230529~\citep{LIGOScientific:2024elc}, for the local ($z\lesssim 0.2$) merger rate as a function of binary masses.
-Specifically, we adopt the \texttt{Power Law + Dip + Break} population model from~\citet{KAGRA:2021duu}; other population model choices in that study predict consistent merger rates.
-We randomly draw 1000 rate posterior samples provided by~\citep{KAGRA:2021duu,LIGOScientific:2024elc} data release.
-Each sample gives a local merger rate estimate for mergers with component mass $(m_1,m_2)$.
+{We use the LVK's GWTC-4 catalog~\citep{LIGOScientific:2025slb} for the local ($z\lesssim 0.2$) merger rate as a function of binary masses.
+Specifically, we adopt the \texttt{FullPop-4.0} population model from~\citet{LIGOScientific:2025pvj}; other population model choices in that study predict consistent merger rates.
+We randomly draw 1000 rate posterior samples provided by~\citet{LIGOScientific:2025slb,LIGOScientific:2025pvj} data release. }Each sample gives a local merger rate estimate for mergers with component mass $(m_1,m_2)$.

-On the other hand, the observations of sGRBs and kilonova-associated lGRBs have placed constraints on their rates~\cite{2012MNRAS.425.2668C,2018Galax...6..130M,2023ApJ...959...13R,2024ApJ...976L..10K,2024arXiv241117244H,2022Natur.612..228T,2024Natur.626..737L} The intrinsic rate of sGRBs, $R_{\rm sGRB}$, lies between $O(10)$ to 2000 Gpc$^{-3}$yr$^{-1}$.
-Given the uncertainty in kilonova-associated lGRB rates and the wide range of values reported in the literature, the rate ratio between the two types of GRBs, defined as $\eta \equiv R_{\rm lGRB}/R_{\rm sGRB}$, spans a broad range from 0.5\% to 100\%.
+On the other hand, the observations of sGRBs and kilonova-associated lGRBs have placed constraints on their rates~\citep{2012MNRAS.425.2668C,2018Galax...6..130M,2023ApJ...959...13R,2024ApJ...976L..10K,2024arXiv241117244H,2022Natur.612..228T,2024Natur.626..737L} The intrinsic rate of sGRBs, $R_{\rm sGRB}$, lies between $O(10)$ to 2000 Gpc$^{-3}$yr$^{-1}$.
+Given the uncertainty in kilonova-associated lGRB rates{, $\rlgrb$,} and the wide range of values reported in the literature, the rate ratio between the two types of GRBs, defined as $\eta \equiv R_{\rm lGRB}/R_{\rm sGRB}$, spans a broad range from 0.5\% to 100\%.